nathanawmk/agri-disintermediation/README.md

 agricultural disintermediation
 - Giving power back to the rightful owners: those who grow the crops
 - First ever Hyperledger-Based Blockchain in the world to disintermediate the durian distribution supply chain.
 (It is amazing!)
+- At first sight, the supply chain looks the same with the same old players. i.e., no disintermediation -- However, what is different this time is the producers (farmers) has visibility into the different networks (channels) as they are part of them.
+With this visibility, farmers can price their durians fairly and not be at the mercy of the distributors, wholesalers and retailers.

 TODO:
 1. Add 7 peers with multiple channels - est. 6